 All U.S. citizen travelers to Uzbekistan must possess a valid Uzbek visa and a valid U.S. passport.
-CLI participants will work with TSPU to obtain the appropriate visa.
+Your passport expiration date CLI participants will work with TSPU to obtain the appropriate visa.
+Please begin this process as soon as you are able.
+Contact CLI@asu.edu to get started.